microsoft/azure-orbital-space-sdk/docs/overview/about-space-sdk.md

 ## How does the Azure Orbital Space SDK work?

 Want to know how the Azure Orbital Space SDK works?
-See our [Detailed Architecture Documentation](../architecture/README.md).
+See our [Architecture Documentation](../architecture/architecture.md).

 ## How do I use the Azure Orbital Space SDK?